 U.S. District Judge Gregory F. Van Tatenhove said Conley's crime "feeds into the cynicism" toward government and said there are consequences.

 He sentenced Conley to seven years and three months in prison for soliciting and accepting the kickbacks from a bridge contractor.
 That was at the top of federal sentencing guidelines.

 Prosecutors urged a sentence of 11 years and four months.

-The twister killed six people in Morgan County, part of an outbreak of tornadoes that killed 25 people statewide.
+The 2012 tornado killed six people in Morgan County.
+They were among 25 who died in an outbreak of twisters statewide.